 - The resulting binary will contain a reference to a path in the Nix store which isn’t part of a garbage collection (GC) root, so on the next Nix GC the binary will stop working.

-The obvious fix for the latter is to build the
+The obvious fix for the latter is to

-opam to solve dependencies inside a Nix derivation, uses Nix’s Import
+uses opam to solve dependencies inside a Nix derivation, uses Nix’s Import

 From Derivation to see the resolved dependencies, and creates Nix